Skip to content

 • Can feel cluttered

 Microsoft Outlook needs no introduction—it's been part of Microsoft Office since the '90s.
-As of 2024, it comes free with Windows 11, in part to replace the now-defunct Windows Calendar app.
+It comes free with Windows 11, in part to replace the now-defunct Windows Calendar app.

 This application combines your email, calendar, contact management, and task list all in one interface, and the calendar is one of the four panes that make up the program.
 This tight integration among apps lets you do things like respond to any email with a meeting invite, which will automatically populate your calendar.
 You can also easily set up appointments with co-workers, if your organization uses Exchange calendar sharing.